top of page

-The Power of an APOLOGY
+The Power Of An APOLOGY

 It took me years to learn: Sometimes the first to apologize wins.
 Conflict resolved.
 Tension removed.
 You feel better.
 Life goes on.
 The definition of an APOLOGY is: an admission of error or discourtesy accompanied by an expression of regret and should not reference mitigating or extenuating circumstances.
 If you reference those mitigating or extenuating circumstances, you just flipped from an APOLOGY to giving an EXCUSE.
 And, as Benjamin Franklin said: “Never ruin an apology with an excuse.”